Bulbul Chowdhury: Early life and education

 the Rabindra Nritya Natya Kach O Devajani.
 To avoid the conservative gaze of contemporary conservative Muslims, he took the pseudonym Bulbul Chowdhury.
 In 1937, he also helped in founding the Oriental Fine Arts Association.

 Career

 Following the outbreak of the World War II, in January 1940, Chowdhury came to Dhaka with his troupe and performed a number of dance dramas.
 Back in Calcutta, he established Calcutta Culture Centre on 31 March 1941.
 During the World War II, he moved to Chittagong and worked at different places from 1943 to 1947.
 During 1950–1952, he performed in dance concerts in the unified Pakistan.
 In 1953, with his troupe, he visited Europe in countries including Britain, Ireland, Holland, Belgium and France.

-Chowdhury was declared as the National Dancer of Pakistan in 1949.
+Chowdhury was declared as the national dance artist of Pakistan in 1949.
+Bulbul Chowdhury played a crucial role in popularizing dance in East Pakistan's Bengali Muslim society.
+After settling in Dhaka following the partition of India, he creatively merged classical dance forms with themes from Muslim history and culture.
+Drawing from Kathakali, Bharatanatyam, Kathak, and Manipuri traditions, he developed unique dance styles.
+He incorporated classical mudras(postures) and rasas(sentiments) into performances like Chand Sultana, Anarkali, and Dream of Hafiz made him pioneer a distinct form of Muslim dance.
 By situating dance as part of the Mughal tradition, he challenged conservative Muslim attitudes towards dance, and helped in making dance gain social respectability and popularity.

 Chowdhury wrote a novel Prachi which was published in 1942.
 He also wrote a number of short stories.